aaravsidhartha/Zero-CFD-Computational-Fluid-Dynamics-Digital-Wind-Tunnel/README.md

 ## Why This Matters in Engineering
 In engineering and software architecture, efficiency is everything.
 This project isn't about perfectly simulating real-world molecular air pressure, it's more about extreme optimization in times where you don't need pin-point precision results, just an overall understanding of the way the object and air are interacting.

 It proves that you don't always need to brute-force a massive physics simulation to get results.
-If you understand the fundamental math—like vector projection and boolean logic, you can engineer a lightweight, real-time visualizer that forces particles to mathematically wrap around complex geometry in milliseconds.
+If you understand the fundamental math, like vector projection and boolean logic, you can engineer a lightweight, real-time visualizer that forces particles to mathematically wrap around complex geometry in milliseconds.

 ---

+## Phase 1: System Architecture & Initializing the Grid

+To build a digital wind tunnel, you first need to generate the "air."
+In a procedural system, air isn't a volume, it's a highly dense array of independent data points.

+Here is how I structured the initial emitter before feeding it into the solver:

+* **The Array (Grid Node):** I generated a 5x5 meter mathematical grid and pushed the resolution to 200x200 vertices.
+This instantly gives us exactly 40,000 discrete coordinates in space.
+Let's treat these as our individual air particles.
+* **Orientation (Transform Geometry):** A standard grid spawns flat on the floor.
+I rotated it 90 degrees on the X-axis to stand it up, acting as the primary inlet/fan facing the test geometry.
+* **Data Isolation (Mesh to Points):** This is the crucial step.
+A standard grid is a connected mesh.
+If you push a mesh into a collision object, it stretches and tears.
+By piping it through a `Mesh to Points` node, I destroyed all the structural edges.
+Every single vertex is now a completely isolated, free-floating point in space with its own independent position data, ready to be injected with velocity.